carlsmith/coffeeshop/docs/book/cosh_output.md

 # Output Functions

-The are five output functions.
-Four append stuff to the board; one clears it.
+The are four output functions.
+Three append stuff to the board; one clears it.

 - `put` Appends a pretty printed evaluation of any expression to the board.
 - `peg` Appends a string of Markdown, a DOM node or a jQuery object to the board.
-- `append` Works like `peg`, but is more generic, for use in scripts.
-- `view` Appends Markdown to the board from a chit or a remote resource.
+- `print` Loads and pegs a resource to the board.
 - `clear` Clears the board.

-## Function: `put`
+## Introducing the `put` Function

 The `put` function takes a single argument, any object, and pretty prints it.
-Strings are printed in green; everything else is red.
+Strings are printed in green; everything else is pink.

-When you enter code in the shell, the last value to be evaluated is put automatically, so you don't need to call `put` yourself.
+When you enter code in the shell, the last value to be evaluated is put automatically, so you often don't need to call `put` yourself.

-    2 ** 8
+    put key for key of localStorage

-## Function: `peg`
+## Introducing the `peg` Function

 The `peg` Function appends DOM stuff to the board.
-It accepts Markdown strings, which can include HTML.
+It accepts Markdown strings.

     peg """
         # A Markdown Page

         - with bullet points and *emphasised text*
         - some **bold text** and some `inline code`
         """

+Anything within tags in a Markdown document is not compiled, so you can have a Markdown string which is all one `div` element, allowing for pure HTML Markdown strings.

 The `peg` function also accepts DOM nodes and jQuery objects.

     peg $("<img>").attr height: 256, src: "/images/logo.png"

+## Tweaking `put` and `peg` calls.

+The first argument to `put` and `peg` is internally normalised to a jQuery object.
+You can pass a string as an optional second argument to either, and that string will be *added to* the jQuery object's classes.

+    peg "*foo*", "color-clock"

-The first argument is internally normalised to a jQuery object.
-If you pass a function as the second argument, the jQuery object is passed to your function, which must return a jQuery object, which will then be appended.
+If you pass a function as the second argument to `put`, instead of a string, then the jQuery object is passed to your function, which should return a jQuery object that will be appended.

-    peg "*hello world*", (element) -> element.css color: "hotpink"
+    peg "*hello world*", (e) -> e.css color: "hotpink"

-You can pass a string as the second argument, instead of a function, and the string is simply added to any CSS classes the rendered object has.

-## Function: `append`

-The `append` function works just like the `peg` function, but is less magical.
+## Magic or More Magic

-The `put` and `peg` functions use `append` internally, and add a class named `unspaced` to the output, which makes the output append directly below the input.
+The `put` and `peg` functions both apply a little magic to help make them easier to use interactively.
+They internally add a class named `unspaced` to the output object so it is appended directly to the bottom of the board [without whitespace].
+Both functions also return `undefined`, so they look clean when they're called.
-This magic's helpful when you're hacking interactively ~ you never even think about it ~ but can be confusing in a script.

-The `append` function also returns the jQuery object it appends, where `put` and `peg` return `undefined`, and only the thing that was put or pegged is rendered.

-    $foo = append "This *Markdown* is converted to the following jQuery object:"
+Sometimes, and often in scripts, this magic becomes a bit counter-intuitive and annoying.
+Both `put` and `peg` have low-magic versions of themselves, named `put.low` and `peg.low`.
+The low-magic versions do not make the output `unspaced`, so they appear after a newline, and they return the jQuery object they append.

+    peg.low "Some `code` example."
-    .css color: "tomato"
+    .css color: "sienna"

-You can silence `append` in the shell by referencing a non-existant property last.

-    append "foo"
-    .addClass "unspaced"
-    .shush

 ## Function: `clear`

 The `clear` function clears the board.
 This destroys anything that was on there.

-## Function: `view`
+## Function: `print`

-The `view` function takes a file hash, or a key for one, or a URL string.
+The `print` function takes a file hash, or a key for one, or a URL string.
 If the string is a URL, it's loaded and the content is rendered as Markdown.
 If the argument resolves to a file chit, the chit's content is rendered.